Is my password safe? Our guide explains how to check your password strength and protect yourself against the latest hacks.

-A handful of seemingly more complex letter/number combos appear on the list, but Keeper notes that these too are vulnerable, as they’re based on predictable keystroke patterns.
+A handful of seemingly more complex combos appear on the list, but Keeper notes that these too are vulnerable, as they’re based on predictable keystroke patterns.

 Related: Best password manager

-How to check your password strength
+Password Hacking: How to check if your password is safe

 Devising a secure password isn’t as easy as it sounds, but fortunately, there are a number of decent password strength checking tools available for free online.